iPad 8 LTE Battery Replacement

 Step 35

-- Gently slide the battery blocker under the logic board's battery connector at a 35-degree angle—think of it as giving the connector a gentle nudge in the right direction.
+- Gently slide the battery blocker under the logic board's battery connector at a 35-degree angle.

-- Keep the battery blocker in place as you continue working—like holding the door open for your next step.
+- Keep that battery blocker in place as you keep working.

 Tools Used